phaserjs/phaser/README.md

 ### Updates

+* BitmapData.draw can now take a BitmapData object as a source type.

 ### New Features

+* BitmapData.extract has a new parameter that lets you control if the destination BitmapData is resized before the pixels are copied.
 * BitmapData.extract has 4 new parameters: r2, g2, b2, a2 which let you re-color the extract pixels as they are drawn to the new BitmapData.
 * BitmapData.load will take a game object or string and resize the BitmapData to match it and then draw the pixels in.